Raleigh Smith and Nephew Metal on Metal Hip Lawsuit

 Legal Options for Metal on Metal Hip Replacement Victims

 Any instance of a medical device failure may be the basis for a lawsuit.
 Specifically, in cases alleging a Smith and Nephew metal on metal hip replacement failure, the plaintiff states that a poor design caused their injury.
-This is in contrast to lawsuits of medical malpractice that allege the doctor who performed the replacement made an error.
 As a result, a plaintiff may sue the manufacturer directly for their injuries as a result of their poor design.

 How an Attorney Could Help